 These financial assets are initially recognized at fair value plus directly attributable transaction costs and subsequently measured at amortized cost using the EIR method, less any impairment in value.
 Amortized cost is calculated by taking into account any discount or premium on acquisition and fees and costs that are an integral part of the EIR.
-The amortization is included in "Interest income" in the consolidated statement of income and is calculated by applying the EIR to the gross carrying amount of the financial asset, except for (a) purchased or originated credit-impaired financial assets and (b) financial assets that have subsequently become credit-impaired, where, in both cases, the EIR is applied to the amortized cost of the financial asset.
-Losses arising from impairment are recognized in "Provision for bad debts" in the consolidated statement of income.
+The amortization is included in "Interest income" in the statement of income and is calculated by applying the EIR to the gross carrying amount of the financial asset, except for (a) purchased or originated credit-impaired financial assets and (b) financial assets that have subsequently become credit-impaired, where, in both cases, the EIR is applied to the amortized cost of the financial asset.

-As at March 31, 2021 and December 31, 2020, the Group has financial assets at amortized cost consisting of cash and cash equivalents, trade and other receivables, note receivable, long-term note receivable and deposit under "Other noncurrent assets".
+As at December 31, 2020 and 2019, the Parent Company has financial assets at amortized cost consisting of cash and cash equivalents, receivables, note receivable and long-term note receivable.

 Financial Assets at FVTPL.
 Financial assets at FVTPL are measured at FVTPL unless these are measured at amortized cost or at FVOCI.
 Included in this classification are equity investments held for trading and debt instruments with contractual terms that do not represent solely payments of principal and interest.
-Financial assets held at FVTPL are initially recognized at fair value, with transaction costs recognized in the consolidated statement of income as incurred.
-Subsequently, they are measured at fair value and any gains or losses are recognized in the consolidated statement of income.
+Financial assets held at FVTPL are initially recognized at fair value, with transaction costs recognized in the statement of income as incurred.
+Subsequently, they are measured at fair value and any gains or losses are recognized in the statement of income.

-Additionally, even if the asset meets the amortized cost or the FVOCI criteria, the Group may choose at initial recognition to designate the financial asset at FVTPL if doing so eliminates or significantly reduces a measurement or recognition inconsistency (an accounting mismatch) that would otherwise arise from measuring financial assets on a different basis.
+Additionally, even if the asset meets the amortized cost or the FVOCI criteria, the Parent Company may choose at initial recognition to designate the financial asset at FVTPL if doing so eliminates or significantly reduces a measurement or recognition inconsistency (an accounting mismatch) that would otherwise arise from measuring financial assets on a different basis.

-Trading gains or losses are calculated based on the results arising from trading activities of the Group, including all gains and losses from changes in fair value for financial assets and financial liabilities at FVTPL, and the gains or losses from disposal of financial investments.
+Trading gains or losses are calculated based on the results arising from trading activities of the Parent Company, including all gains and losses from changes in fair value for financial assets and financial liabilities at FVTPL, and the gains or losses from disposal of financial investments.

-The Group's financial assets at FVTPL consists of investments in quoted equity shares that are held for trading as at March 31, 2021 and December 31, 2020..
+The Parent Company's financial assets at FVTPL consists of investments in quoted equity shares that are held for trading as at December 31, 2020 and 2019.

-Financial Assets at FVOCI.
+• Financial Assets at FVOCI.
 A financial asset is measured at FVOCI if (a) it is held within a business model for which the objective is achieved by both collecting contractual cash flows and selling financial assets and (b) its contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
 These financial assets are initially recognized at fair value plus directly attributable transaction costs and subsequently measured at fair value.
 Gains and losses arising from changes in fair value are included in other comprehensive income within a separate component of equity.
 Impairment losses or reversals, interest income and foreign exchange gains and losses are recognized in profit and loss until the financial asset is derecognized.
 Upon derecognition, the cumulative gain or loss previously recognized in other comprehensive income is reclassified from equity to profit or loss.
 This reflects the gain or loss that would have been recognized in profit or loss upon derecognition if the financial asset had been measured at amortized cost.
 Impairment is measured based on the expected credit loss (ECL) model.